42-world/Rookies-Design-System/readme.md

 }
 ```

-any files in `common/framer` folder will be ignored in the publishing process.
+Any files in `common/framer` folder will be ignored in the publishing process.
 This folder is for Framer specific files.

 ```
-./dist/common/framer // ignored
+dist/common/framer // ignored
 ```

-any files with path `*.framer.*` will be ignored in the publishing process.
+Any files with path `*.framer.*` will be ignored in the publishing process.
 This is for Framer specific files.

 ```
-./dist/typography/Text/applyProperties.framer.js // ignored
+dist/typography/Text/applyProperties.framer.js // ignored
 ```